AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 #### Step 3.
 Chain L's *reflection* in Chain R

 Can we use a projection of a chain for a different purpose?
 What happens if Chain L tracks whether Chain L's history is confirmed within Chain R?
 This can be done via merkle branches that prove the particular states of Chain R which contain this information.
-In essence, Chain L uses its projection of Chain R to prove that its *own history* matches that of it's *projection* in Chain R. Chain L proves that it is *reflected* in Chain R.
+In essence, Chain L uses its projection of Chain R to prove that its *own history* matches that of its *projection* in Chain R. Chain L proves that it is *reflected* in Chain R.

 What does this proof look like?
 The following progression is shown in \autoref{fig:por-step3-parts}.
-First, Chain L must prove that it's history is reflected, so we first find the most recently reflected header, $L_{i+1}$ (ideally, this is the previous L block).
+First, Chain L must prove that its history is reflected, so we first find the most recently reflected header, $L_{i+1}$ (ideally, this is the previous L block).
 Secondly, we want to prove that $L_{i+1}$ is also the \emph{best block} (for Chain L) according to \emph{Chain R's} projection of Chain L, using the best known R block, $R_{j+1}$.
 For that, we need a merkle branch showing $L_{i+1}$ is part of $R_{j+1}$'s state -- this is sometimes referred to as the \emph{missing} merkle branch.
 Thirdly, we want to prove that $R_{j+1}$ is the \emph{best block} according to Chain L's projection of Chain R. We can do that via a merkle branch, too, but full nodes of Chain L already know whether $R_{j+1}$ is the best block or not, so this branch doesn't need to be explicit.
 However, L's nodes must be able to generate it.
 The \emph{full} collection of information required to prove reflection is called a *proof of reflection*.

 \begin{figure}[H]
     \begin{subfigure}[t]{.31\textwidth}